FAQ

 5. How are the panellists incentivized?
 Panellists who are invited to a particular survey receive a 5€ gift voucher in advance (by post).
 Panellists receive the incentive unconditionally, regardless of whether they participate or not.
 In the case of longer surveys, it is useful to add a conditional incentive once the respondent has completed the survey.
 For panel recruitment, 10€ is usually offered, but only on condition that the respondent completes a recruitment survey, in which they then decide to continue participating in the panel.
 See Methodology for further details.

-6. How quickly does the 1KA Panel collect data?
-Once the questionnaire is ready, an introductory letter (with a prize) is sent to the selected panellists, followed by up to three reminders (at weekly intervals) via email.
-In this context, it is therefore recommended to keep the survey active for about 30 days.
-While data can be collected more quickly, it is advantageous to keep the survey active for at least two weeks.
-The extreme reduction in duration is one week.
-Of course, shortening the period may reduce the response rate.
+- How quickly can data be collected in the survey?
+Once all technical details are agreed upon with the client and the questionnaire is prepared, an introductory letter invitation (along with a reward) is sent to the selected panelists, followed by up to three reminders via email (at weekly intervals).
+Therefore, it is recommended that the survey be active for around 30 days.
+Data can be collected more quickly, but it is advisable for the survey to be active for at least two weeks.
+The shortest possible duration is one week.
+Shortening the period may lower the response rate.

-- All other questions that were included in the survey (unless other clients do not wish to share the data).
+- All other questions included in the survey (unless other clients do not wish to share the data).

 - Basic demographic variables: gender, age, education, region and settlement type.